-Between 06:00 and 23:30, aircraft are required to be established on the Instrument Landing System (ILS) for final approach not below 2,500 feet above mean sea level (AMSL).
+Between 06:00 and 23:30, aircraft are required to be established on the Instrument Landing System (ILS) for final approach not below 2,500 feet AMSL.
 This equates to a distance of approximately 8 nautical miles from the runway, although it can vary due to changes in atmospheric pressure.
-Between 23:30 and 06:00 the altitude is raised to 3,000 feet AMSL together with an additional requirement to join the ILS no closer to the runway than 10 nautical miles.
+Between 23:30 and 06:00, the altitude is raised to 3,000 feet AMSL together with an additional requirement to join the ILS no closer to the runway than 10 nautical miles.

-Easterly operations
+• Easterly operations